 Reflections on my progress through Myself and My learning: Being a Teacher

-The highest priority exercise is focusing in on which self I am being, which self I am trying to maintain, and which selves I am trying to elicit from students.
-I have a theater background that helps enormously, but teaching is more like grounded improvisation and not so much a production.
-With these ideas in hand, I am seeking out the best way to grow and maintain the parent role that I see as my goal.
-My idea of *parent adult* is not quite as authoritarian as some might assume goes with parenting, and I see it primarily as a role of great respect for appropriate learning and teaching and behaving.
+Focus on which self I am being is my priority.
+Which self I am trying to maintain?
+Which selves I am trying to elicit from students?
+My theater background helps enormously, but teaching is more like grounded improvisation and not so much a production.
+I seek out the best way to grow and maintain the parent role.
+The idea of *parent adult* is not as authoritarian as is often assumed with parenting.
+I see it as a role of great respect for appropriate learning / teaching and behaving.

-I am so averse to the standard model of education that I have long sought out alternative pathways for myself and for teaching and for students.
+The standard education model isn’t attractive and I seek out alternative pathways for myself and for teaching and for students.
 Not because of poor teaching, but because of the industrial model of student learning and lack of respect for teacher autonomy.
-That said, I have an increased desire to gain the skills necessary to make the most of the standard teaching environment; if for no other reason as to redefine my approach to alternative education models.
+I am gaining skills to make the most of the standard teaching environment.
+I am redefining my approach to alternative education models.

-As a final point, I am now spending dedicated time thinking about and writing out my own philosophy.
-I have spent many years immersed in the study of world religions and philosophies, but only now am I taking the time to address my personal philosophy and specifically my current philosophy of learning/ teaching.
-I fully agree that it will change, has changed, and must change to fit the person as they grow.
+I spend dedicated time thinking about and writing out my current philosophy of learning/ teaching, and I agree it will change, has changed, and must change to fit the person as they grow.

-I felt that little needed direct document and research support in this exercise because my takeaway was a new found focus on self reflection specifically on teaching styles and learning styles.
-My focus is shaped, of course, by all the assigned readings and videos for this course.
-My inspiration at this point, and at this stage of my life, encompasses:
+Little needed direct document and research support in this exercise because my takeaway was a new found focus on self reflection.
+Specifically reflecting on teaching styles and learning styles.
+Here is part of my current inspirations: